loiseupro/javascript-autocopy/README.md

-# javascript-autocopy
+# Javascript auto copy
-Auto copy texts to clipboard on click
+Auto copy texts to clipboard on click and show a informative message